-We are offering Six (6) Calabrese Marathon F1 in 6cm Biodegradable Jiffy Pots ready for potting on and growing on in frost free greenhouse or on sunny windowsill ready for planting out as soon as last frosts have passed
+We are offering six (6) Calabrese Marathon F1 Plug Plants in 6cm Biodegradable Jiffy Pots ready for potting on and growing on in frost free greenhouse or on sunny windowsill ready for planting out as soon as last frosts have passed

 Calabrese Marathon F1 has really set the standard for performance, yield and quality.
 It produces medium size, uniform, dense heads of bluish-green 'beads' on sturdy plants that will grow well in almost any soil and under any conditions.
 The large blue-green heads are slow to run to seed and have good disease resistance.

 Marathon is a versatile variety with very dense heads which hold well.
 It can be used for summer and autumn crops.
 Sow in September or from February to July.
 Ready in about 13 weeks after germination.
 The strong growing plants will produce an abundance of spears after cutting the head

 Calabrese has a flavour that some find a little milder than sprouting broccoli.
 Add to that a shorter growing season and it makes an ideal vegetable for those who like quicker results.
 Just like sprouting broccoli, this delicious and healthy ?superfood' is packed full of vitamins, iron and other health-giving benefits.